Services

 Therapy

-We provide Early Language Intervention for young children (birth-5 years).
-We have knowledge and experience with: language delays and disorders, articulation and phonological disorders, social communication, apraxia of speech, feeding and swallowing.
+We provide Early Language Intervention for young children up to age 7.
+We have knowledge and experience with: language delays and disorders, articulation and phonological disorders, social communication, apraxia of speech, early literacy.

 In addition, we have extensive knowledge and expertise in neurologically based disorders leading to aphasia, dysphagia, cognitive-communication deficits, dysarthria and voice disorders in the adult population.